Burns testimonials (36 )

 Read the full article

-Minor burns: Use warm water, not cold.
+MINOR BURNS: Use warm water, not cold.
 (Research)

 First-aid with warm water delays burn progression and increases skin survival M. Tobalemf, Y. Harderf, E. Tschanz, V. Speidel, B. Pittet-Cuénod, R. Wettstein Summary First aid treatment for thermal injuries with cold water removes heat and decreases inflammation.
 However, perfusion in the ischemic zone surrounding the coagulated core can be…